dehotot/hbase-standalone/README.md

 # hbase-standalone
-a hbase cluster without hdfs
+hbase cluster just needs a reliable shared filesystem between nodes. *The shared filesystem doesn't need to be hdfs!*

 # this deployment
 This is a small-to-medium sized deployment of hbase **without** hadoop/hdfs.